Vasysik/yt-dlp-host/README.md

 ## Overview

-This API provides a set of endpoints for downloading YouTube videos, retrieving video information, and managing API keys.
-It's designed to be simple to use while offering powerful functionality for video processing and information retrieval.
+This API offers a range of endpoints for downloading YouTube videos, retrieving video information, and managing API keys.
+It is designed to be user-friendly while providing robust functionality for video processing and information retrieval.
+The API leverages yt-dlp to handle video downloads and information retrieval efficiently on a dedicated host.

 ## Table of Contents